GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 >-   The project consists of one page, a dashboard.
 >-   Navbar, banner, and footer sections exist, but only as placeholders, little or no content will be added to them for project submission.
 >-   The project is looked at as a "desktop-first" scenario.
 Styling and structure efforts for tablet and mobile view ports are minimized while keeping main functionality and components/content intact.
->-   The site is not tied into any databases, it only uses localStorage to simulate saving user input for adding projects and saving dashboard configurations for styling and panel/button visibility.
+>-   The site is not tied into any databases, it only uses localStorage to simulate saving user input for adding projects, user login, and saving dashboard configurations for styling and panel/button visibility.
 >-   The user stories below indicate a "logged-in user".
 Since this is a front-end website (as suggested by Project Idea 3 in the Assessment Handbook) the website cannot register users nor sanitize, store, and recall any user data to a database.

 <a name="US"></a>
 ## User Stories
-### Story 1 done
+### Story 1
 As a logged-in project manager, I want to view the projects and tools available to add to a main dashboard.
 The dashboard is a clear, one-stop view of all my projects' status and tools I'm currently using.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   There is an indication that I'm the user logged in